state-of-the-art/BlendNet/README.md

 * Command `gsutil mb gs://test-bucket-jsfkhbqfhbqw` should create a test bucket
 * Command `gsutil rm -r gs://test-bucket-jsfkhbqfhbqw` should clean and delete the test bucket

-Of course it's just an example  - but in general case those commands should work for you.
+Of course, it's just an example  - but in general case, those commands should work for you.

 ### Manager instance provisioning